oufkirIbrahim/CipherCraft/README.md

    git clone https://github.com/yourusername/securecraft.git
    cd securecraft

-2.Run the script with your desired options:
+2. Run the script with your desired options:

-    python securecraft.py -a encrypt -m classic -alg caesar -d "Your secret message"
+    python securecraft.py -a encrypt -m classic -alg caesar -d "Your message"

  Adjust the options according to your encryption needs.

 ## Supported Algorithms